Ensemble Transport Adaptive Importance Sampling: Abstract

 \section{Abstract}

 Markov chain Monte Carlo methods are a powerful and commonly used family of numerical methods for sampling from complex probability distributions.
-As applications of these methods increase in size and complexity, the need for efficient methods which can exploit the parallel architectures which are prevalent in high performance computing increases.
-In this paper, we aim to develop a framework for scalable parallel MCMC algorithms.
-At each iteration, an importance sampling proposal distribution is formed using the current states of all of the chains within an ensemble.
-Once weighted samples have been produced from this, a state-of-the-art resampling method is then used to create an evenly weighted sample ready for the next iteration.
-We demonstrate that this parallel adaptive importance sampling (PAIS) method outperforms naive parallelisation of serial MCMC methods using the same number of ensemble members, for low dimensional problems, and in fact shows better than linear improvements in convergence rates with respect to the number of ensemble members.
-We also introduce a new resampling strategy, approximate multinomial resampling (AMR), which while not as accurate as other schemes is substantially less costly for large ensemble sizes, which can then be used in conjunction with PAIS for complex problems.
+As applications of these methods increase in size and complexity, the need for efficient methods increases.
+In this paper, we present a particle ensemble algorithm.
+At each iteration, an importance sampling proposal distribution is formed using an ensemble of particles.
+A stratified sample is taken from this distribution and weighted under the posterior, a state-of-the-art ensemble transport resampling method is then used to create an evenly weighted sample ready for the next iteration.
+We demonstrate that this ensemble transport adaptive importance sampling (ETAIS) method outperforms MCMC methods with equivalent proposal distributions for low dimensional problems, and in fact shows better than linear improvements in convergence rates with respect to the number of ensemble members.
+We also introduce a new resampling strategy, multinomial transformation (MT), which while not as accurate as the ensemble transport resampler, is substantially less costly for large ensemble sizes, and can then be used in conjunction with ETAIS for complex problems.
+We also focus on how algorithmic parameters regarding the mixture proposal can be quickly tuned to optimise performance.
+In particular, we demonstrate this methodology's superior sampling for multimodal problems, such as those arising from inference for mixture models, and for problems with expensive likelihoods requiring the solution of a differential equation, for which speed-ups of orders of magnitude are demonstrated.
+Likelihood evaluations of the ensemble could be computed in a distributed manner, suggesting that this methodology is a good candidate for parallel Bayesian computations.\\ {\bf Keywords: MCMC, importance sampling, Bayesian, inverse problems, ensemble, resampling.}